soulverteam/SoulverCore/README.md

 SoulverCore is *fast*.
 You can disable certain features for even greater performance (see `EngineCustomization.featureFlags`), but with the complete feature set most expressions are processed in 1-5 ms on an Intel Mac, and <1ms on an Apple Silicon Mac.

-This performance is due to months of work optimizing every part of the calculation engine.
 Like the original Safari team, performance is measured after every change and commits with performance regressions are not accepted.

-SoulverCore has an excellent test suite with more than 1,500 tests.
-Most bugs are fixed the same week they are reported.

 ## Localizations

 In addition to English, SoulverCore is fully localized into German 🇩🇪, Russian 🇷🇺, and simplified Chinese 🇨🇳.
-Support for the romance languages (French, Spanish, etc) is planned for 2021.
+Support for additional romance languages (French, Spanish, etc) is planned for 2022.

 ## See Also
 __Adding calculation capabilities to an NSTextView or UITextView__